BianQt/data-structures-and-algorithms/javascript/linked-list/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-- Insert : for the insertion of a new node, I used the tail to do that.
+- Insert : for the insertion of a new node, I used the head to do that.
 It has O(1) time complexity.
 - include : I used the for loop to traverse the complete list by following the next pointers.
 And check if the value exist or not.
 It hasO(n) time complexity.
 - To string : I used the for loop to traverse the complete list by following the next pointers.
 And add join the values of the nodes.
 It hasO(n) time complexity.